A Brief Sanskrit Glossary

 Bhaktivedanta (Swami): The founder of the Hari Krishna movement in America.

 Bharat(a): The proper Sanskrit name for India; one of the brothers of Rama; a title of Arjuna.

-Bharat[a]varsha: The land of India.
+Bharat(a)varsha: The land of India.

-Bhava (2): Subjective state of being (existence); attitude of mind; mental attitude or feeling; state of realization in the heart or mind.
+Bhava: Subjective state of being (existence); attitude of mind; mental attitude or feeling; state of realization in the heart or mind.

 Bhava samadhi: Superconscious state attained by bhaktas or devotees through intense divine emotion in which the devotee retains his ego and enjoys communion with the Personal God.